roboflow/supervision/docs/assets.md

 ## install extra

-To install the Supervision assets utility, you can use pip.
+To install the Supervision assets utility, you can use `pip`.
 This utility is available as an extra within the Supervision package.

 !!! example "pip install"